In a State with a coast stretching more than 12,800 km, boating is a popular recreational pastime.

 You will need a Recreational Fishing from Boat Licence (RFBL) for any fishing activity from a powered boat including:

-* RFBL holders are now allowed to use ‘trigger traps’ to fish for octopus as part of a two-year trial exemption – but a number of rules around the use of this gear applies.
+* RFBL holders continue to be allowed to use ‘trigger traps’ to fish for octopus as part of an extended trial exemption, but a number of rules around the use of this gear applies.

 You need an RFBL for these fishing activities even if you are returning your catch to the water.
 An RFBL is also required when a powered boat is used to transport your catch or fishing gear from a land-based fishing location, including an island or a sandbar.
 You must produce your licence when requested to by a Fisheries and Marine Officer.